Ryan Thomas is a university student with an extensive interest in history that heavily influences his gaming preferences.

 This focus on a slow-moving battle with constant front lines also meant that the French army's strengths went to waste.
 For example, the French army, which was substantially more motorized than its German equivalents, principally saw its motorized infantry divisions, not in terms of their tactical and operational mobility, but rather regarding their strategic capability to move as quickly as possible into Belgium to pre-empt a German attack there.
 Once arrived, they would dismount and fight largely like any other infantry division.

 Training and Formation

-The French army in WW2 consciously accepted that their levels of training would be low for their troops initially, and structured their war effort around it, as already mentioned, aiming for a long war where they could train their troops and improve their standards throughout the war, However, in the high tempo operations in 1940, this proved impossible.
+The French army in WW2 consciously accepted that their levels of training would be low for their troops initially and structured their war effort around it, as already mentioned.
+Though they aimed for a long war where they could train their troops and improve their standards throughout the war, the high-tempo operations in 1940 made this impossible.

-Never the less, training did proceed.
+Nevertheless, training did proceed.
 French NCOs went through refresher courses and training cycles throughout the army.
 Unfortunately, this process was not complete by May 10th, when the German army advanced.

 Weapons and Artillery Equipment

 While the notion of the French being ill-equipped is a myth, there were certain limitations that the French army had regarding its weaponry compared to its German opposition.
 Mostly this relates to inadequate numbers, although there were also cases where French weapons were outdated due to being maintained from the Great War (although they were still hardly obsolescent).